MansAbboud/BLE5-Testbed/README.md

 ![GitHub Logo](/nrf52840.jpg)

-The functiionality of the testbed is based on a connectionless one way transmission of a certain number of packets from the broadcaster to the observer without replying any ACK.
+The testbed is based on a connectionless one way transmission of a certain number of packets from the broadcaster to the observer without replying any ACK.
 On the observer side, received packets including their Received Signal Strength (RSS) in addition to the Packet Error Rate (PER) of each transmission are recorded.

 Directory | Content
 ------------ | -------------